-Along the way, he stops, thinks, and then leaves the main path, cutting through grass on what appears to be an animal route, if that.
+Along the way, he stops, thinks, and then leaves the main path, cutting through grass on what appears to be an animal route.
 He stops again and picks up some dried dung.
 “Giraffe”, he says, with a smile that reveals many missing teeth and a girth of life appreciation as wide as Africa is ancient – the low orange sunlight dancing on his face.

 By the time we get to the kraal the animals are already out.
 We were a bit late, but the herders knew what to do.
 The release of the animals from the kraal is something of a sacred ritual.
 It is done in complete silence as the herders are quietly counting every animal…495.
 There are two herders on the inside and two on the outside.
 The release takes about 15 minutes, and is done without a word uttered.
 Of course this counting is done entirely in their heads.
 There is no hand held clicker.

 Slowly the animals channel out, in a natural flow, like new water on warm sand.
 They are not hurried or impeded.
 Sometimes they leave through the opening in the booma sheeting two or three at a time.
 Without interruption the herders silently count.
 This is a feat of cognitive magic I can’t fathom, akin, perhaps, to card counters in Las Vegas.
 Do not disturb them.